THE INFORMATION IN THIS ARTICLE APPLIES TO:

 The use of HTTP or FTP for file transfers depends on your business objectives and client requirements.

 - FTP is used to transfer files between a workstation and an FTP server.
 Most FTP servers require the user to have an account and log on to the FTP server to transfer files.
 With FTP, files can be transferred in both directions between server and workstation.

 - HTTP is used to transfer files from a Web server into a browser window to view a Web page that is on the Internet.
 With HTTP, files are transported only from the server onto the workstation's browser.
 The files are transferred but not downloaded, therefore not copied into the memory of the workstation.

-Browsers can be used to transfer files via FTP; however, Internet Explorer and other browsers do not inherently support secure file transfers via FTP mode.
+Browsers can be used to transfer files via FTP; however, browsers do not inherently support secure file transfers via FTP mode.
 When you type ftp:// and log in to an FTP Server in your browser, you are transmitting your password and data in clear-text, which is not secure.
-If you want advanced capabilities not found in Internet Explorer, then you need Secure Server or EFT Server.
+If you want advanced capabilities not found in a browser, then you need EFT .

 - Are you able to mandate that your customers or partners purchase and install a standalone client in order to transact with your business?

 - Are your customers or partners technically proficient?

 - Is your organization going to offer training to new partners?

 - Is your customer or partner connection recurring?

 If you answered "No" to these questions, a transparent, easy-to-use, web-deployed client such as the Web Transfer Client would meet your requirements.